July 7, 2024 lavender care secrets

 • Prune lightly to tidy up the plants.

-• Check for any signs of root rot or fungal infections.
+• Look closely for root rot or fungal infections.

 Winter

-• If you’re in a very cold region, consider growing lavender in pots that can be moved indoors.
+• If you’re in a very cold region you may want to move your growing lavender in pots that can be moved indoors.

 • Avoid heavy pruning during this time.